jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/8 - Sandbox.md

 ![old philosophy in a new world](https://techvolution.io/content/images/2020/04/suburbs-idealized.jpg) _The American Dream, if you want to live in 1969 forever.
 There are lots of antagonists in this photo.
 Newspapers, broadcasters, oil, reporters, gas cars, k-university education are among today's largest Industrial Age holdovers._

+But the hearts of Men are easily corrupted.
+And the Ring of Power has a will of its own.
+Much that once was is lost, for none now live who remember it